alperkan1/BATTEL-SHIP-PJ3-/README.md

 <img src="assets/IMAGE/hit.JPG">
 </details>

-#### As a returning user, I want to be able to see how many turns i have left.
+#### As a returning user, I want to be able to see how many turns I have left.

-The game will count down from 12 untill every turn is finised.
+The game will count down from 12 until every turn is finished.

 | Element | Aim | Result |
 | ------- | ----|----------|